>

 Dr. Barbara King was born on August 26, 1930 in Houston, Texas to Lee Andrew Lewis and Mildred Shackelford, both of whom graduated from Wiley College.
 Her parents, her paternal grandmother, and her maternal aunts were all integral to her early academic and spiritual growth.
 Dr. King began teaching Sunday school at age 13, and at 15 she delivered her first speech on Women’s Day to her church.
 She went on to become a straight A student and earned scholarships that allowed her to attend Texas Southern University.
 Before she graduated, however, she was hospitalized with tuberculosis.
 She overcame her illness with a firm belief in the “Prayer of Faith” from Unity broadcasts.

-After graduation, she went on to earn a master’s degree in social work and moved to Chicago were she dedicated her services to many programs.
+After graduation, she went on to earn a master’s degree in social work and moved to Chicago where she dedicated her services to many programs.
 It was around this time that she met the woman who would become her mentor, Reverend Dr. Johnnie Colemon.
 Rev. Dr. Colemon encouraged her to follow her dreams of becoming a minister.
 After the birth of her first child, Michael Lewis King, she moved to Atlanta.

 In 1971, Dr. King began holding weekly prayer meetings in her living room with twelve of her friends.
 What started as a small non-denominational, ecumenical ministry became the Hillside International Chapel and Truth Center.
 Her mission has always been to practice and demonstrate the ways of Jesus through peace and inclusivity.
 As her following grew, her and her members raised enough funds to purchase a nearby church complex in 1974.
 She added a number of programs, classes, and services, including bible study, a metaphysical bookstore, a choir, special interest groups, her television ministry, and in 1977, the Barbara King School of Ministry opened its doors.
 Her church continued to grow to such a degree that she initiated the building project that would expand the original four acre property into a thirteen acre sanctuary, which now includes classrooms, a music suite, offices, a hospitality suite, and kitchen, among other things.
 In addition, she is also an entrepreneur and, in the hopes of instilling confidence and positive body image in tall women and teens, she created a line of clothing made especially for them.
 Dr. King has encouraged the continued education and development of the youth in her community through the academic scholarship that is awarded in her name.
 In 2012, she herself earned a Doctor of Ministry degree from the Ecumenical Theological Seminary.